apache/apisix/README.md

    $ docker pull apache/apisix
    ```

-   The Docker image does not include `etcd`, you can refer to [docker compose example](https://github.com/apache/apisix-docker/tree/master/example) to start a test cluster.
+   The Docker image does not include `etcd`; you can refer to [docker compose example](https://github.com/apache/apisix-docker/tree/master/example) to start a test cluster.

 3. RPM package（only for CentOS 7）